ejarnot/web_dev_challenges/challenges/prompts.md

 4. Given a string, write a function that will return whether or not that string is a palindrome.
 5. Given a string possibly containing three types of braces ({}, [], ()), write a function that returns a Boolean indicating whether the given string contains a valid nesting of braces.
 6. An Armstrong number is an n-digit number that is equal to the sum of the nthnth powers of its digits.
 Determine if the input number is an Armstrong number.
 Return either true or false.

----

-## TODO

-7. Given an array of objects, sort the objects by population size.
+7. **TODO**: Given an array of objects, sort the objects by population size.
 Return the entire object.

 ## Sources